-In addition to the post payment review of claims using PSG Software, Virtual Examiner, the claims specialists in the Claims Department review all pended claims in the claim payment system (Tapestry).
-Pending claims include any claim that is not paid automatically by the claims system and therefore requires intervention by a claims department employee prior to payment.
-During a pending claim review, the claims specialists will forward any potentially fraudulent claims to the SIU Manager for further investigation.
-Potentially fraudulent claims include claims that may involve up-coding, unbundling, suspicious or unusual procedures, duplicate or potentially unnecessary procedures, etc. After receiving a potentially fraudulent claim from the Claims Department, the SIU Manager will initiate a claims investigation.
+CPP claims specialists in the Claims Department review all pended claims in the claim payment system (Tapestry).
+Pending claims include any claim that is not paid automatically by the claim system and therefore requires intervention by a claims department employee prior to payment.
+During a pending claim review, the claims specialist will forward any potentially fraudulent claims to the SIU Manager for further investigation.
+Potentially fraudulent claims include claims that may involve up-coding, unbundling, suspicious or unusual procedures, duplicate or potentially unnecessary procedures, etc.

+After reviewing a potentially fraudulent claim from the Claims Department, the SIU Manager will initiate a claims investigation.
 During the claims investigation, the SIU Manager will request records from the provider in-order to initiate a chart review.
-Chart reviews are completed by a licensed registered nurse and/or a certified coder and include meeting with a medical director to review the medical necessity of the procedures/services provided by the provider.
-The SIU Manager will report the status of all ongoing investigations as well as the resolution of any investigations which have concluded to the Chief Compliance Officer who will manage the reporting of the information to the Agency.
+Chart reviews are completed by a licensed registered nurse and/or a certified coder and include meeting with a CCP medical director to review the medical necessity of the procedures/services provided by the provider.